Duncan Sheik: Other work

 Sheik produced singer-songwriter Micah Green's 2000 debut album as well as his 2012 follow-up.

 In 2000, Sheik wrote the foreword to The Way of Youth: Buddhist Common Sense for Handling Life's Questions, by Soka Gakkai International leader Daisaku Ikeda.

 In 2006, Sheik recorded the song "A Purple Trail" for Other Songs and Dances, Vol. 1.
 In 2008, Sheik participated in Songs for Tibet: The Art of Peace, an initiative to support Tibet, Dalai Lama, and Tenzin Gyatso.

 Personal life

-Concert dates in support of Sheik's 2011 album Covers 80's were canceled when Sheik sought treatment for alcohol addiction.
+Concert dates in support of Sheik's 2011 album Covers 80's were canceled when Sheik sought treatment for alcohol use disorder.
 In a message to fans on his tumblr blog, Sheik noted that he had entered a treatment center on the same day his latest album was released and had told his staff, "My record is coming out and I’m checking in."

-Sheik has a daughter, Ines, with his wife, model Nora Ariffin.
+Sheik has a daughter with his girlfriend, model Nora Ariffin.

 Sheik practices Nichiren Buddhism and is a member of the US branch of the worldwide Buddhist association Soka Gakkai International.